Welcome to the website we have created to share the story so far of the Jamaica Wales Alliance / Dolen Jamaica-Cymru.

 2019 - Update - Thanks go to Yasus Afari for undertaking the Jamaica Wales Alliance Black History Month Tour of Wales in October 2019 Click HERE

 Yasus Afari started the JWA 2019 Tour in Pennants, Jamaica with a poetry workshop at John Austin All Age Sschool for the 'Building Bridges' project linking schools in Jamaica and schools in Wales.
-The session and interviews with Principal Ainsworth Williams were filmed Click HERE (will be available soon)
+The session and interviews with Principal Ainsworth Williams and Miss Rob were filmed Click HERE (will be available soon)

 Yasus Afari supported Learning Links International workshops in schools in Bangor and Bethesda with a focus on our shared history and using poetry to tell the story.